-With the transformation of the unbroadened cross section using Eq.
-(18), we obtain the temperature-density-energy dependent functional representing the photoionization cross section broadened by electron impact.
-This greatly expands the scope of the calculations since Eq.
-(19) implies that the convolution must be carried out at each energy in the tabulated energy mesh (transposed as $E(\omega) \rightarrow \nu$ ) of unbroadened function $\tilde{\sigma}(\omega)$ , with another tabulation for the Lorentzian profile Eq.
-(8), and for each temperature and electron density.
+With the transformation of the unbroadened cross section using equation (18), we obtain the temperature-density-energy dependent functional representing the photoionization cross section broadened by electron impact.
+This greatly expands the scope of the calculations since equation (19) implies that the convolution must be carried out at each energy in the tabulated energy mesh (transposed as $E(\omega) \rightarrow \nu$) of unbroadened function $\tilde{\sigma}(\omega)$, with another tabulation for the Lorentzian profile equation (8), and for each temperature and electron density.
 In the next section we describe the procedure developed for such numerical calculations.
-Given N core ion levels corresponding to resonance structures,